Can my child have the Hib/MenC jab with the MMR and pneumococcal jabs?

 Our son was born 6 weeks prematurely.
 Should we delay getting him vaccinated?

-No. Babies should receive their vaccinations according to the recommended schedule, at around 12 to 13 months of age, irrespective of whether they're born prematurely.
+Babies should receive their vaccinations according to the recommended schedule, at 1 year old (on or after the 1st birthday), irrespective of whether they were born prematurely.

 A month after I got vaccinated for MMR, I found out I was pregnant.
 Will my baby be OK?

-Can my child have the MMR vaccine if they have single vaccines?
+Can my child have the MMR vaccine if they have had single vaccines?

 Yes, your child can still have the MMR vaccine on the NHS if they have already had single vaccines privately.

-If your child has received a "live" single vaccine, they'll have to wait at least 4 weeks until they can have the MMR vaccine.
+If your child has recently received another "live" vaccine, such as the chickenpox or yellow fever vaccine, they may have to wait at least 4 weeks before they can have the MMR vaccine.

 Many universities recommend that their students have had 2 doses of MMR before they arrive.